Erutis/erutis/README.md

 <p>

 <h3><b>About Me:</b></h3>
+🦾   I currently work as a Software Engineer at Vidrovr, an AI startup making video useful and automating soul-crushing work for a variety of industries.

-💰   I've worked in venture capital and startup operations for the past six years.
+💰   Before Vidrovr, I worked in venture capital and startup operations for the past six years.
 Most recently, I worked at an NYU Future Lab AI startup working on computer vision solutions in senior living.

-📈   In every role I've been in, I built tools to capture data and visualize progress to inform smart business decisions.
+📈   In every role I've been in, I built tools to capture data and visualize progress to inform decisions and remove unglamorous work from my teams.

-🤖   My greatest goals in life are to improve the world with automation and sustainability using machine learning and data science.
+🤖   My greatest goal in life is to automate dull and dangerous jobs so people can get back to what gives them the most enjoyment.